bxdoan/bxdoan/README.md

 <div align="center">

-> The mind is everything.
-What you think you become.
+> As Long As We Continue To Fight We Are Not Defeated

-> — Buddha
+> — Miche Zacharius

 </div>